How to Secure Venture Capital: A Series

 Good ideas don’t exist in a vacuum and competition is not a negative indication for a startup’s growth prospects.
 In fact, competition is what fuels innovation and forward momentum.
 In addition, competition can show that the market has latent demand and opportunities for growth.

 Use this part of the pitch to show investors your strategic thinking – how you will leverage market opportunities, use competitive advantages and defeat threats.
-During the discussion, address the following questions to best position your startup:
+During the discussion, address the following questions to best position your company in the startup market:

 - Harvey Ball chart: This is for an established market where product features can be readily compared: